 It is expected that to pass this course, a student will be doing one hour of formal practice per day.
 More than one hour per day of practice will undoubtedly assure you a better mark at the end of the year.
 If a student is insufficiently prepared for a lesson, the instructor reserves the right to suspend the lesson.
 Students are required to attend 10 professional Fine Arts Department events (e.g. Concert Series, Visitor In The Arts, etc.) over the course of the year.
 Attendance at these events will be worth 5% of your final mark.
-Students will be required to sign an attendance sheet at each event.
-You will need to find the Music Instructor at each event that has the attendance sheet.
+Students are required to provide an accurate written report of all attendances of these professional events to the voice instructor by the last day of classes.